Whether your stone is crystal clear or has noticeable inclusions in it, clarity is the grading system that helps us understand how clean a diamond is.

-- For the best use of budget, start your search to cover the lower end of ‘Very Slightly Included’ and ‘Slightly Included’ (i.e. VS2, SI1, SI2).
-Move up clarity grades if needed.
+- For the best use of budget, start your search in the clarity range of ‘Very Slightly Included’ and ‘Slightly Included’ (i.e. SI2, SI1, VS2, VS1).

 - Focus exclusively on getting a diamond that is “clean” to the naked eye (“eye clean”).
 This means no noticeable inclusions can be seen. > See our eye clean guide for more tips.

-- Never purchase a I1 / I2 / I3 stone as those are unsightly and a poor use of budget.
+- Never purchase a diamond with I1 / I2 / I3 clarity grade as the inclusions are prominent and not worth the cost savings.

-One of the 4Cs, second in importance after Cut, diamond clarity refers to the degree to which a diamond is free from inclusions.
-For those learning, inclusions are naturally occurring imperfections found within diamonds.
-The most easy to find inclusions show up as a black spot within a diamond.
+Second in importance after Cut, diamond clarity refers to the degree to which a diamond is free from inclusions.
+If you’re just getting started, inclusions are naturally occurring imperfections found within diamonds.
+The most easy to spot inclusions show up as a black crystals within a diamond.
 Since inclusions take away from the visual effect of the diamond, it makes sense that the more inclusions found within a diamond, the poorer the clarity grade.
 Likewise, the FEWER the inclusions, the better the clarity grade.

 The Different Clarity Grades of Diamonds